Police and Disability Rights

 How long do I have to file a lawsuit against the police?

 If you want to file a lawsuit about your interaction with the police, remember that for most legal claims there is a deadline to file in court.
 That deadline is called a “statute of limitations.”
-For federal cases, this is usually two years from the time it happened.
+This is usually two years from the time it happened for federal cases and one-year for state law claims.

 How do I get reports or video from the police?